 Civil Aviation Accident Attorneys For Injured People

 All private and commercial aircraft are considered to be civilian aircraft unless they serve as a military plane or helicopter.
-Many of the reported accidents that occur involve smaller planes and helicopters that are privately owned, but commercial airliners are occasionally involved in incidents as well.
-Approximately 1,500 accidents involving some form of civilian aircraft are reported each year— a statistic that goes unnoticed by most people due to the lack of news coverage following noncommercial crashes.
+Many of the reported accidents involve privately owned smaller airplanes and helicopters, and sometimes commercial airliners.
+Approximately 1,500 accidents involve civilian aircraft are reported each year— a statistic that goes unnoticed by most people due to the lack of news coverage following noncommercial crashes.

 There are many factors that can influence or ultimately cause an aviation accident and these include the following.